ariankharazmi/COVID-19-Utility-Web-Application/README.md

 **This program is in its early stages, please do not take COVID data as accurate for the time being until the program has been properly updated to display that information as accurate.**

-*COVID-19-Utility-Web-Application v1.4 (Alpha) can run through your IDE or accessed via the streamlit webpage.*
+*COVID-19-Utility-Web-Application v1.4 (Alpha) can run through your IDE or accessed via the Streamlit webpage.*

 ***There is no input method for the webpage's frontend...yet.
 Inputs will work through your IDE and console/terminal.***
+**The IDE-Console/Terminal will function as is, the Streamlit web-application is a bit unstable, proceed at your own discretion.**

 # Streamlit Webpage ---> [COVID-19-Utility-Web-Application v1.4 (Alpha)](https://ariankharazmi-covid-19-utility-web-application-main-xlxt4l.streamlit.app/)